northwind/Swift-Observable/README.md

 - resumeEvent(eventName:String)
 - suspendEvents()
 - resumeEvents()
-- fireEvent(eventName:String, params: AnyObject...)
+- fireEvent(eventName:String, params:AnyObject...)

 ### Installation
-Just copy all the swift file in folder SwiftObservable into your project.
+Just copy all the swift files in folder SwiftObservable into your project.

-### Stuff
+### TODO
 As the swift is still in beta, it doesn't seem swifty enough, so some feature can't support now, but going to add in the feature.

 - EventProtocol